-3. discuss methodological issues related to basic measurement and evaluation skills used in physiotherapy practice.
+3. Discuss biomechanical and methodological issues related to basic measurement and evaluation skills used in physiotherapy practice.

-- Basic evaluation and measurement procedures used for assessing joint range of motion, including relevant biomechanical concepts, techniques and tools
+- Basic evaluation and measurement procedures used for assessing joint range of motion, muscle length, and muscle strength

 - Basic evaluation and measurement procedures used for assessing posture, including observation, alignment and common postural presentations

 - Considerations of age and gender in the basic evaluation and measurement of various parameters of physical function

 - Methodological concepts relevant to measurement, including reliability, validity, and diagnostic accuracy

 - Basic exercise prescription to improve physical function deficits